AldogPlays/QuickEditor/README.md

 ### ⚠️ Issue: The app closes but doesn’t open the folder

-Ensure that you have correctly selected a folder.
-If you are using an operating system other than Windows, the `os.startfile()` function may not be supported.
-On non-Windows systems, you may need to manually navigate to the folder where the original images are located.
+Make sure you’ve selected the correct folder.
+On non-Windows systems, `os.startfile()` may not be supported, so you may need to manually navigate to the folder.

+---

+Check out the **[Releases](https://github.com/AldogPlays/QuickEditor/releases)** page for the latest version and future updates!